-- Put the engine in the operating condition that causes the DTC to set. - If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
+- If necessary, drive the vehicle until you reach the vehicle speed at which the problem occurs. - 8.
 When the Scan Tool detects a fault that causes a DTC to set, it automatically records and saves approximately 20 frames of Live Data information in its memory (according to your trigger selection) for each PID supported by the vehicle. - All three LEDs will blink for three seconds to indicate that Live Data is being recorded, and a "One moment please..." message shows on the display, along with the number of the frame being recorded. - When recording is complete, a confirmation screen displays, asking if you would like to view the recorded data.
-Use the UP ▲ and DOWN ▼ buttons, as necessary, to select Yes or No, as desired, then press the ENTER ▼ button.
+Use the UP and DOWN buttons, as necessary, to select Yes or No, as desired, then press the ENTER \triangleleft button.

-If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-by-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 68 for details).
-If No is selected, the display returns to the "Main Menu".

-9. You can exit the "Record Live Data Mode" at any time by pressing the LD/M button until the "Main Menu" displays.
+- If Yes is selected, the Scan Tool enters "Playback" mode from which you can view a frame-by-frame playback of recorded Live Data (see LIVE DATA PLAYBACK on page 116 for details).
+If No is selected, the display returns to the "Main Menu". - 9.
+You can exit the "Record Live Data Mode" at any time by pressing and holding the LD / M button until the "Main Menu" displays.